gerr135/tabdata_utils/README.md

 Ada (the lack of proper data organization and type checking in python makes for quite a ride when you come back to your code say 10 years later.
 But this is more of an excersize, so this part will likely see only sporadic development).

+## refactoring remarks
+A mini-plan for the refactoring branch

+### Rationale
+We need to add calc capabilities.
+At the very least fitting, normalization, baseline correction.
+Potentially a full algebra.
+This is best done via numpy facilities.
+However numpy arrays are fixed size.
+Adding new rows/columns is possible via stacking, but this would recreate/copy arrays and seems rather wasteful.
+Plus the IO code is well tested by now.
+So, we need to support alternative data representations it seems.

+### Implementation
+Support alternative representations.
+Keep list-based class for the IO (primarily reading).
+Add numpy.array-based class for computation.
+Go with class hierarchy.
+Use abstract class at the top, or just raise exceptions on data access methods?

+<L> class TabDataBase  - abstract or with stub methods?
+<L> class TabDataFlex  - old, list-based data.
+Supports full IO, but no calc.
+<L> class TabDataNP    - new, numpy.array-based data.
+Supports cala, for IO supports writes, but not reads?